Trustees of Seckford Education Trust

 Mr Graeme Bruce

-Graeme Bruce taught languages in both the maintained and independent sectors throughout his career after graduating from the University of St Andrews.
+Graeme Bruce taught languages in both the maintained and independent sectors throughout his career after graduating with an MA from the University of St Andrews.
 Until 2015 he held a variety of management and leadership roles at Woodbridge School, latterly as Director of Studies.
-He was an experienced team inspector for the Independent Schools Inspectorate and acted as a consultant for the Department for Education.
-Beyond the classroom Graeme was officer-in-command of Woodbridge School’s Combined Cadet Force Army Section, is an assessor for the Duke of Edinburgh’s Award Scheme, Treasurer for the Association for Language Learning regional committee and he also sings tenor and attempts to play the cello.
+He was also an experienced team inspector for the Independent Schools Inspectorate.
+Beyond the classroom Graeme was officer-in-command of Woodbridge School’s Combined Cadet Force Army Section for 20 years, was an assessor for the Duke of Edinburgh’s Award Scheme, and is Treasurer of the Association for Language Learning regional committee; he also sings tenor when required and and has recently achieved an A* in GCSE Spanish and then a pass with merit in Grade 7 cello.

 Sam Chenery-Morris is an Associate Professor at University Campus Suffolk.
 She is a qualified nurse, children’s nurse and midwife and has a BSc (Hons) Midwifery Practice and MA Interprofessional Healthcare Education.
 She is a Senior Fellow of the Higher Education Academy.
-Sam is on track to complete her PhD at UEA this year, having focused on grading of student midwives’ practice.
+Sam has completed her PhD at UEA, having focused on grading of student midwives’ practice.

 She has been teaching student nurses and midwives in Higher Education for the last decade, having previously practised nursing and midwifery in Norfolk and Suffolk since 1992 and trained in Liverpool before this.